serxhio31/Merge-Polygons/readme.md

     npm run build

 Then deploy the contents of the `dist` directory to your server.
 You can also run `npm run serve` to serve the results of the `dist` directory for preview.

+Then you have to install turf package to perform spatial operations.
+The last and completet file till now is Overlap V2.